webreactor/db-migration/Readme.md

   --migrations    Path to migration scripts
   --host          Default is localhost
   --port          Default is 3306
-  --unix_socket   Path to socket. has more priority that host --user
+  --unix_socket   Path to socket, has more priority than host --user
   --password
   --database          Database name